Rodrigo de Vivero, 1st Count of Valle de Orizaba: Japan

 He left Japan on board a ship built by William Adams, the San Buena Ventura in August 1610.
 He could have left on the Santa Ana, but wished to accompany the Japanese so that they could be welcome without trouble in New Spain.
 He was accompanied by 23 Japanese representatives on his way back, led by the Kyoto trader Tanaka Shōsuke (田中勝助).
 They became the first Japanese recorded to cross the Pacific.

 They were also accompanied by the Franciscan Father Alonso Muños, who was the official envoy of Tokugawa Ieyasu to negotiate trade with the Spanish authorities.
 The Shogun also lent them the equivalent of 4,000 ducados for the trip.

 During his stay, Rodrigo established a treaty with the Japanese, offering extraterritorial privileges for a Spanish shipyard and a naval base in eastern Japan in exchange for transpacific trade and Mexican silver mining technology.
 Rodrigo also requested the mapping of Japanese coasts, freedom for the activities of Catholic priests and the expulsion of the Dutch.

 Luis de Velasco, the viceroy of Nueva España, received the 23 Japanese and expressed his great satisfaction at the treatment the Spanish sailors had received in Japan.
 He decided to send an embassy to Japan in the person of the famous explorer Sebastián Vizcaíno.

+Rodrigo once had an audience with Tokugawa Ieyasu.

 Vizcaíno also had a mission to return the 4,000 ducados and to research "gold and silver islands" supposedly to the east of Japan.
 He left for Japan on 22 March 1611, and after another shipwreck would eventually return in 1613 on board the Japanese-built galleon San Juan Bautista with the first official Japanese embassy to the Americas and Europe, led by Hasekura Tsunenaga.